Marissa841/predictive_cafe_pricing/README.md

 The analysis provided the following insights:
 - **Average Monthly Demand**: No clear trends in demand based on months were observed.
 - **Day of the Week**: Small fluctuations in demand, with some days showing higher average sales.
-- **Demand by Product**: Coffee and Tea consistently had the highest demand across all conditions.
-- **Weather and Customer Type**: Weather conditions and customer types (e.g., loyal vs. new customers) significantly influenced sales.
 - **Model Performance**: The Random Forest Regression model achieved strong predictive accuracy with meaningful feature importance.

 ### Conclusions + Future Work